 8. Buffalo Chicken Meatballs – Wicked Spatula

 It seems to me that the hardest meal to prepare when you’re on a Paleo diet is lunch.
 I don’t care who it’s for adults or kids.
 If you’re like me you really want something you can whip up fast or something that’s already made.
 But, you still need it to be nourishing and quick.
 These can be made ahead and either packed into a lunch box or kept in the refrigerator for later.
 These meatballs will satisfy your cravings for something with buffalo sauce but without having to deal with the mess of wings.
-I actually found a ranch dressing that’s Paleo that you buy on Amazon that shouldn’t make you go bankrupt.

 9. Crazy Clown Eggs – Nom Nom Paleo

 Eggs – Carrots – Cucumber – Green Olives – Cherry Tomatoes – Ham – Homemade Mayo Toothpicks